Dantallion7242/Qr_code_inventory2/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Flask - The web framework used.
 SQLite - The database solution.
 Chart.js - For data visualization.
-Contact
-For any inquiries or feedback, please reach out to me at your-email@example.com.

 vbnet
 Copy code